US stocks turn lower again as a wild trading week continues

 While Big Tech is indeed benefiting from the shift to online life that the pandemic and ensuing stay-at-home economy has accelerated, critics said their stocks prices simply shot too high.
 This past week’s sell-off blew off some of that steam, but analysts question how much selling is left in the pipeline.

-Quest Diagnostics rose 3.1% after it raised its forecasts for sales and profits this year.
-Among the losers were energy producers, which declined along with the price of crude oil.
-Occidental Petroleum fell 5.1%, and Devon Energy dropped 4.5%.
+Quest Diagnostics rose 3.2% after it raised its forecasts for sales and profits this year.
+Energy producers were among the biggest decliners.
+Occidental Petroleum fell 7.9%, and Devon Energy dropped 7.4%.

 European stock markets closed mostly lower.
 The German DAX lost 0.2%, and the French CAC 40 fell 0.4%.
 The FTSE 100 in London dropped 0.2%.
 Asian markets finished mixed.